 Without qualifying our opinion, we draw attention to Note 2b to these financial statements, which states that Pacific Booker Minerals Inc. incurred significant losses from operations, negative cash flows from operating activities and has an accumulated deficit.
-This, along with other matters as described in Note 2b, raise substantial doubt about the ability of Pacific Booker Minerals Inc. to continue as a going concern.
+These matters, along with other matters as described in Note 2b, indicate the existence of a material uncertainty that raises substantial doubt about the ability of Pacific Booker Minerals Inc. to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2b.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.